tombenke/axon-go/axon-cron/README.md

 axon-cron
 =========

-The `axon-cron` is a publish-only agent, that emits messages in predefined intervals, inluding the actual time.
+The `axon-cron` is a producer-only agent, that emits messages in predefined intervals, inluding the actual time.
 The `type` of the message is configurable, as well as the time precision (nanosec, microsec, millisec, sec), as well as the interval.

 This is an example that the `axon-cron` agent emits: